pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_publish-and-subscribe.md

 ### Response[​](#response)

-- Timetoken: long — Signal timetoken.
+- Timetoken: long — When the signal was sent.

 ## Subscribe[​](#subscribe)

-Opens a TCP socket to PubNub and listens for messages/events on specified entities.
-Requires subscribeKey during initialization.

-- Entities you can subscribe to: Channel, ChannelGroup, UserMetadata, ChannelMetadata.
+Open a socket and listen for messages/events.
+Initialize with subscribeKey.

+##### Conceptual overview

+Subscribe to entities:
+- Channel
+- ChannelGroup
+- UserMetadata
+- ChannelMetadata

-- Messages are received after subscribe() completes.
+A newly subscribed client receives messages after subscribe() completes.

 ### Subscription scope[​](#subscription-scope)

-- Subscription: entity-scoped (for a specific channel or entity).
+- Subscription: entity-scoped (for example, a single channel).
-- SubscriptionSet: client-scoped; can include one or more subscriptions created on a single PubNub client.
+- SubscriptionSet: client-scoped; can include multiple subscriptions.

-Use event listeners to receive messages, signals, and events.
+Event listeners deliver messages, signals, and events.
+See Event listeners.

 ### Create a subscription[​](#create-a-subscription)

-Entity-level Subscription receives updates only for that entity.
-Use separate Subscriptions for different channels or event types.

-##### Keep a strong reference

-Keep strong references to Subscription/SubscriptionSet or the GC may collect them and updates stop.
+Keep a strong reference to each Subscription/SubscriptionSet to avoid GC.

 ```
 // entity-based, local-scoped